Nigel Warrior: Seattle Seahawks

 On September 1, 2021, Warrior was claimed by the Seattle Seahawks from waivers.
 He was placed on injured reserve on September 7, 2021.
 He was activated on November 27.
 On April 25, 2022, the Seahawks withdrew Warrior's exclusive rights free agent tender making him an unrestricted free agent.

+Montreal Alouettes

+Warrior signed with the Montreal Alouettes of the Canadian Football League (CFL) on January 22, 2024.
+He was released on May 27, 2024.

 Personal life

-He is the son of Tangie Warrior and his father is former NFL cornerback Dale Carter.
+His parents are Tangie Warrior and former NFL cornerback Dale Carter.